tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Paperless Drawing
 ~~~~~~~~~~~~~~~~~
-Additional drawings and animation levels can be drawn directly in OpenToonz.
+Additional drawings and animation levels can be drawn directly in Tahoma.
 Drawings can be an important part of the scene, such as a background or a character’s prop, or incidental elements needed to achieve a particular result, for example a mask image to create a matte effect.

 See  :ref:`Drawing Animation Levels <drawing_animation_levels>`  .